japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSBackedStateStoreProvider.md

 == [[HDFSBackedStateStoreProvider]] HDFSBackedStateStoreProvider -- Hadoop DFS-based StateStoreProvider

-`HDFSBackedStateStoreProvider` is a <<spark-sql-streaming-StateStoreProvider.adoc#, StateStoreProvider>> that uses a Hadoop DFS-compatible file system for <<baseDir, versioned state checkpointing>>.
+`HDFSBackedStateStoreProvider` is a <<spark-sql-streaming-StateStoreProvider.md#, StateStoreProvider>> that uses a Hadoop DFS-compatible file system for <<baseDir, versioned state checkpointing>>.

-`HDFSBackedStateStoreProvider` is the default `StateStoreProvider` per the <<spark-sql-streaming-properties.adoc#spark.sql.streaming.stateStore.providerClass, spark.sql.streaming.stateStore.providerClass>> internal configuration property.
+`HDFSBackedStateStoreProvider` is the default `StateStoreProvider` per the <<spark-sql-streaming-properties.md#spark.sql.streaming.stateStore.providerClass, spark.sql.streaming.stateStore.providerClass>> internal configuration property.

-`HDFSBackedStateStoreProvider` is <<creating-instance, created>> and immediately requested to <<init, initialize>> when `StateStoreProvider` utility is requested to <<spark-sql-streaming-StateStoreProvider.adoc#createAndInit, create and initialize a StateStoreProvider>>.
-That is when `HDFSBackedStateStoreProvider` is given the <<stateStoreId, StateStoreId>> that uniquely identifies the <<spark-sql-streaming-StateStore.adoc#, state store>> to use for a stateful operator and a partition.
+`HDFSBackedStateStoreProvider` is <<creating-instance, created>> and immediately requested to <<init, initialize>> when `StateStoreProvider` utility is requested to <<spark-sql-streaming-StateStoreProvider.md#createAndInit, create and initialize a StateStoreProvider>>.
+That is when `HDFSBackedStateStoreProvider` is given the <<stateStoreId, StateStoreId>> that uniquely identifies the <<spark-sql-streaming-StateStore.md#, state store>> to use for a stateful operator and a partition.

-`HDFSStateStoreProvider` uses <<spark-sql-streaming-HDFSBackedStateStore.adoc#, HDFSBackedStateStores>> to manage state (<<getStore, one per version>>).
+`HDFSStateStoreProvider` uses <<spark-sql-streaming-HDFSBackedStateStore.md#, HDFSBackedStateStores>> to manage state (<<getStore, one per version>>).

 `HDFSBackedStateStoreProvider` manages versioned state in delta and snapshot files (and uses a <<loadedMaps, cache>> internally for faster access to state versions).